ebrahimbd/youtube_vedio_downloader/README.md

 ## Installation requirements

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install all pakage.